shangyuj/2200-messed-up/index.md

 # English 2200
+## 12/3 Review and non-finite subordinate clauses
+### Review of Major Assignment 2
+1. This lotion makes me itchy.

+2. Monsters are under my bed.

+3. The movie was screened at the local theater.

+4. I was told he was going to perform tonight.

+5. What he did made him a hero.

+6. The committee has tallied the votes and will soon announce the winner.

+7. I have to be the person who tells the truth.

+8. I was hired because they liked my proposal.

+9. Her face lit up when she saw him, which we didn’t notice.

+10. He writes a story down whenever he’s in a new city.

 ## Extra Credit Assignment
 You have a chance to earn 5 more points in your final grade (equal to one or two steps up in your letter grade).
 Find details on [Canvas](https://canvas.iastate.edu/courses/113318/assignments/2408698).
 ## Major Assignment 2 (due after Thanksgiving)